zsiki/Find-GCP/README.md

 This small program lists GPS position from exif information of images to the standard output.
-You can redirect standard output to a file and load it for example into QGIS as delimitered text layer to show image positions.
+You can redirect standard output to a file and load it for example into QGIS as delimited text layer to show image positions.

 ```
 Usage: ./exif_pos.py image_file(s)